 This mandate to create collection after collection put the studios in constant turmoil.
 Journalists barely had time to decipher the novelties, and retailers were lost in the multitude of offers.
 At all levels, the unease was noticeable.

 There will now be a dark period in our fashion landscape: layoffs, restructurings, bankruptcies.
 Will it be bad for good?
 Consumers have been living in confinement and were confronted with their living space ... with often overflowing wardrobes!
-Covid-19 will inevitably change the buying .
+Covid-19 will inevitably change the buying behavior.
 A new fashion effervescence has yet to be found.

 Sonja Noël, Owner, Stijl Brussels

-Covid-19 has fueled people's awareness to buy locally: local production (e.g. in Europe) means less transport, less pollution in the production chain and better working conditions.
+Covid-19 has fueled people's awareness to ‘buy locally’: local production (e.g., in Europe) means less transport, less pollution in the production chain and better working conditions.

-Covid-19 also inspired consumers to buy less.
+Covid-19 has also inspired consumers to ‘buy less’.
 Less but better: beautiful pieces that become a part of oneself and which one can enjoy for years.

-This may cost the consumer (slightly) more, but paying a higher price is an added value: it will help to keep the entire industry alive and counter the impossible-to-follow (from a retailer point of view) discounting.
-This race to the bottom, to be the first to sell at discount prices, eventually caused the current overproduction.
+This may cost the consumer (slightly) more, but ‘paying a higher price is an added value’: it will help to keep the entire industry alive and counter the impossible-to-follow (from a retailer point of view) discounting.
+This ‘race to the bottom’, to be the first to sell at discount prices, eventually caused the current overproduction.

 Fashion with value is made manually and has an artisanal production process.
 Made in small quantities, it becomes the new exclusivity.